Visit these Breathtaking Big Island Waterfalls

 Rainbow Falls is actually located within Hilo itself, making it an easy destination after breakfast.
 Getting its name from the effect that occurs after a rainstorm, Rainbow Falls projects a colorful rainbow in the mists of its waters in the cove below.
 Viewing is best in the first half of the day due to a better angle for the light hitting the water.
 This falls is heavily trafficked because it is so accessible so try to go at less busy times like early morning.
 For the history buffs, there are a couple of interesting historical signs at the observation platform telling about the history of Rainbow Falls and the legend of the “Battle of the Wailuku River”.

-There’s also a trail to the left of the Rainbow Falls viewing area that takes you through the forest and by one of the largest banyan trees in the world before setting you up above these famous Hilo waterfalls.
+There’s also a trail to the left of the Rainbow Falls overlook area (at the top of the stairs) that takes you through the forest and under one of the largest banyan trees in the world before setting you up above these famous Hilo waterfalls.
 Swimming above the falls is dangerous and we don’t recommend it.
 Also do not cross the river if it’s raining as it can quickly flood and become impassable, leaving you stranded or worse, washing you over the falls.

 Three waterfalls within close proximity of one another on the Umauma River make up Umauma Falls, a stretch of waterway about 16 miles north of Hilo.
 An incredible sight that’s even been depicted in several Hollywood films, the water below the first waterfall is actually swimmable.
 Unfortunately, Umauma Falls are on private property and access is restricted except for those who pay through Umauma Experience.
-Access costs $10 per person or is included in the company’s waterfalls tour, which we’d highly recommend.
+Access to these Big Island waterfalls costs $12 per person to take the self-guided tour through the gardens and along the river walk, or can be seen during the company’s zip-line tours.